github/docs/content/admin/user-management/managing-organizations-in-your-enterprise/adding-organizations-to-your-enterprise.md

 {% endnote %}

+> **Warning**
+> If you are migrating to an enterprise that enforces 2FA requirements, non-2FA users will be removed during the migration.
+We recommend enabling 2FA for all accounts prior to transferring organizations.

 {% data reusables.enterprise-accounts.access-enterprise %}
 1. Next to the organization you want to transfer, select the {% octicon "gear" width="16" aria-label="Gear" %} dropdown, and then click **Transfer organization**.
 ![Screenshot of the transfer button](/assets/images/help/business-accounts/org-transfer-button.png)